 Are you interested in enhancing your career and technical education (CTE) program and inspiring your students to become STEM (science, technology, engineering, and math) leaders?
 Consider the Technology Student Association (TSA) to achieve these goals.
 Serving as a TSA chapter advisor means that you and your members are part of a national career and technical student organization (CTSO) that promotes and recognizes excellence in STEM through:

 TSA believes acquiring 21st century leadership skills is critical to the success of young people and integrates these aptitudes in over 70 TSA competitions.
 These leadership skills are specifically tailored for each competitive event and evaluated based on official rules and rubrics.
-Additionally, TSA offers its members leadership development activities, for use virtually and in the classroom, based on the 21st century skills.
+Additionally, TSA offers its members leadership development activities, for use in the classroom, based on the 21st century skills.

 Throughout the year, national TSA communicates with TSA chapter advisors in a variety of ways, including: